-- Q: Why can we not use specialized libraries in projects? - A: In order to "touch" the low level implementation details of the algorithms.
-You should not even use libraries for linear algebra and numerical methods so that you will be confronted with rounding errors and numerical instabilities. - Q: Why should you attend this course when there are infinitely many great reasources elsewhere? - A: There are at least two reasons: - You may discuss issues with me, my colleagues and other students. - I will make you truly learn fundamentals by heart.
+Q: Why we cannot use specialized libraries in projects?

+A: In order to "touch" the low level implementation details of the algorithms.
+You should not even use libraries for linear algebra and numerical methods, so that you will be confronted with rounding errors and numerical instabilities.

+Q: Why should you attend this course when there are infinitely many great reasources elsewhere?

+A: There are at least two reasons:

+- You may discuss issues with me, my colleagues and other students. - I will make you truly learn fundamentals by heart.